Surviving Mormonism, Explained

 Factual Response:

 The Church of Jesus Christ of Latter-day Saints condemns abuse in any form.
-Every Church leader, at every level, is counseled to take such reports seriously and follow both law and Church policy to protect victims and help them heal.
-Abuse of any kind is tragic and must never be dismissed.
+Church leaders at every level are instructed to treat all reports of abuse with the utmost seriousness and to follow both the law and Church policy to protect victims and support their healing.

 The Church of Jesus Christ of Latter-day Saints states that abuse is forbidden by the commandments of God.
 The Church teaches members to practice the protection and care for others, as taught by Jesus Christ.
 The Church also teaches the Savior’s strong condemnation of abuse: “Whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea” (Matthew 18:6).